Kenya suffers nationwide power outage | DW | 11.01.2022

 State-run Kenya Power is the sole energy distributor in the country.
 The bulk of its power comes from one source, Kenya Electricity Generating Company (KenGen).

-A notable exception being a May 2020 outage that came as the result of a broken section of a high voltage power line that transmits power to Nairobi from the Olkaria geothermal power plants, some 75 km (45 miles) from the capital.
+A notable exception was a May 2020 outage that came as the result of a broken section of a high voltage power line that transmits power to Nairobi from the Olkaria geothermal power plants, some 75 kilometers (45 miles) from the capital.

 es/rt (dpa, Reuters)